 You have an e-commerce business and you’re expecting the business to grow.
 The key to success in this stage is a combination of supply chain optimization and effective supply chain management (SCM).
-You can achieve both when you outsource supply chain management to a 3PL.
-This article explains the risks and benefits of outsourcing supply chain management.
+You can achieve both when you outsource supply chain management.

 The Risks and Benefits of Outsourcing Supply Chain Management